jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 - **Type and Test Issues Fixed**:
     - Updated `src/lib/weather.test.ts` to pass the `date` argument to `getWeatherDataByZip` in all test calls.
     - Corrected the mocked Open-Meteo API URL assertion in `src/lib/weather.test.ts` to use `start_date` and `end_date` parameters instead of `forecast_days=1`.
+- **Mobile Layout Adjustment**: Modified `src/app/page.tsx` to adjust the layout for mobile devices, ensuring the date picker appears below the zip code input and submit button, while the latter two remain on the same row.

 ## 3. Next Steps